mozilla/treeherder/docs/list_of_services.rst

 ------------------

 This service executes asynchronous tasks that can be by triggered by the celerybeat task scheduler or by another worker.
-In a typical treeherder deployment you will have two different pools of workers:

-*  a gevent based pool, generally good for I/O bound tasks
-* a pre-fork based pool, generally good for CPU bound tasks

-In the bin directory of treeherder-service there's a script to run both these type of pools.

 Celerybeat task scheduler
 -------------------------